leon4rd/test/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## What did the calculator say to the student?
+You can count on me.